rangle/ngCourse2/handout/features/typescript_features.md

 that are checked when `tsc` is run.

 In many JavaScript functions it's quite common for functions to take optional parameters.
-TypeScript provides support for this like so:
+TypeScript provides support for this, like so:

 ```ts
 function logMessage(message: string, isDebug?: boolean) {